carpetbomb/PS4PKG/README.md

 - [x] - xf_user does not display properly in the credentials screen, this however, does not impact anything else.
 - [x] - On the main page it says 'Download' instead of 'Get Content' Easy fix that I ahven't gotten round to yet.
 # Changelog
+[06/08/24] - Added whether or not game was tested in the link view window

 [05/08/24] - xf_user now displays properly

 Main page now says 'Get Content' instead of 'Download'